Skip to main content

 Solar Dashboard

 The Solar Dashboard shows you real-time space weather and propagation conditions so you can decide which bands are worth operating on right now.
-Data is pulled from HamQSL and refreshes on an hourly interval once you open the dashboard.
+After you sign in, Hamtrax pulls the shared status-bar and dashboard data from HamQSL and refreshes it hourly while the app stays open.

 Viewing the Dashboard